fin09pcap/spark_metrics/README.md

 origins.

 ## Kibana 4
-An alternative method to download the existing Kibana 4 and following the instructions provided and point it to the repestive ElasticSearch container.
+An alternative method is to download the existing Kibana 4 and following the instructions provided and to point to the respective ElasticSearch container.

 * Download [Kibana4](https://www.elastic.co/downloads/kibana)
 * Configure the `elasticsearch_url` to point to the correct ElasticSearch instance or